flowk3y/Research/Docs/Docker/CMD&ENTRYPOINT.md

 ```
 Result is ![alt text](image-1.png)

-# So what if we use CMD with docker-compose command???
+# So what if we use CMD Dockerfile with docker-compose command???
 docker-compose.yml
 ```yml
 version: '3.8'